Unatrix helps with the implementation of the GDPR

 At first, we can run a script on your database to delete applications for which Infobox entries have not been made for quite some time.

-If you want to delete all applicant data in the future after specific time periods have passed, Unatrix allows you to do this automatically after a certain status has been set up.
-The time frame may also be defined for the ‘vacating of the profile.’
+If you want to delete applicant data in the future after specific time periods have passed, Unatrix allows you to do this automatically after a certain status has been added.
+The time frame may also be defined for the ‘emptying of the profile.’

 You can also send an automatic e-mail after a specific number of days.
 This option can be used to keep the applicant in the loop of activities and to extend the time period prior to deletion.